|

 Paying tribute to Iqbal as a recognized writer, poet, researcher, and genuine visionary demands us to recall his message of self-awareness and self-esteem.
 Iqbal focused on issues such as significance of life, opportunity, consciousness, determination, endurance, progress, connection between body and soul, reason and feelings and other such matters that defined best personalities of mankind.
 Allama Muhammad Iqbal led Muslims at every step and considered Islam a complete code of life.
 He clarified the glorious image of Muslim Ummah and wrote several poems.
 Iqbal and his writings transcend the boundaries of South Asia and find great respect, particularly in Azerbaijan in form of a recent translation of Iqbal’s famous seven-lecture book “The Reconstruction of Religious Thoughts in Islam” including research on Iqbal and his works.

-picture Dr. Talib Hussain Sial
+Dr. Talib Hussain Sial

 Former Director Iqbal International Institute for Research & Dialogue, International Islamic University, Islamabad